Well, I missed Throwback Thursday yesterday. I guess this week it will be Flashback Friday???

 I laid there thinking about the sticks and the fan.
 The little things we do to serve the people we love.
 Somehow laying there on Tait's sticks and hiding under the covers from Jady's fan made me smile and think about how fantastic they are.
 I love the sticks and the fans even though they aren't my personal preference.

 I have known so many friends who chose or rejected marriage based on the things they would have to sacrifice.
 Not the big important things.
 But the things like where they buy their clothes, what music they listen to and their preferred way of communication.
-They looked for who required them to change the least instead of who they could love the most.
+We often look to love those who require us to change the least instead of who we can love the most.

 When we prefer others, we love others.
 When we prefer ourselves, we love ourselves.
 I'm not the best at this.
 I'm not even good at it.
 But I am thankful for nights of sleeping on sticks and the way they remind me to love.